Unforgettable Douro & Spectacular South of France with Lisbon

 Lyon

-Spend the final day of your wine-curated cruise in France’s culinary capital.
-Sitting at the confluence of the Rhône and Saône rivers, the city is home to more than 4,000 restaurants – including 20 that hold Michelin stars.
-Learn more about its rich history, dating back to the days of the Romans, or discover one of the region’s surrounding villages.
+Return to Lyon today.
+France’s culinary capital sits at the confluence of the Rhône and Saône rivers.
+The city is home to more than 4,000 restaurants – including 20 that hold Michelin stars.
+Learn more about its rich history, dating back to the days of the Romans, or discover one of the region’s surrounding villages

 Scenic Freechoice: